The Hubble Constant from Infrared Surface Brightness Fluctuation Distances: Velocity Data

 For galaxies not in identifiable groups, we use the 2MRS velocity data directly.
 We also test our results for \ho\ in the following section using only the individual, rather than group, velocities.
 In all cases we use velocities referenced to the CMB frame and downloaded through the Extragalactic Distance Database\footnote{http://edd.ifa.hawaii.edu/} \citep[EDD,][]{edd}.
 In fitting for \ho, we use the first-order cosmological corrections to the redshift \citep[e.g.,][]{wright2006} assuming $\Omega_m{=\,}0.3$, $\Lambda{\,=\,}0.7$; the results change imperceptibly if we instead use the best-fit Planck values ($0.315,0.685$) for a flat universe.

-As an additional test in the following section, we calculate \ho\ using the peculiar motion-corrected recessional velocities given by the velocity field reconstruction of \citet{graziani2019}.
-This is a Bayesian linear flow model based on the \textit{CosmicFlows-3} (CF3) database described by \citet{cf3}.
-To implement this CF3 flow model for our sample, we use the online distance-velocity calculator described by \citet{cf3calc}.
+In the following section, we also calculate \ho\ using the flow-corrected velocities predicted by two different models.
+The first is the Bayesian linear flow model of \citet{Graziani2019}, based on the \textit{CosmicFlows-3} (CF3) database described by \citet{cf3}.
+To implement this CF3 flow model for our sample, we use the online distance-velocity calculator\footnote{http://edd.ifa.hawaii.edu/CF3calculator/api.php} described by \citet{cf3calc}.
 The model returns the distance expected from the observed velocity in the Local Group frame.
 To convert this model distance into the desired flow-corrected recessional velocity (i.e., Hubble expansion velocity), one must multiply it by the value of Hubble constant most consistent with the CF3 database.
-The peculiar velocity would be the difference between this Hubble expansion velocity and the observed velocity, but we use the expansion velocities directly.

 The question of what value of \ho\ to ``take out'' of the CF3 model in order to convert to expansion velocity is not entirely trivial.
 This value is a function of the zero point used for \sna\ in the CF3 database, and in that sense is independent of the \ho\ we derive from our distances when using this velocity model. \citet{cf3} find $H_0=76.2$ \kmsMpc\ to be the best-fit value for the CF3 database.
-In constructing the flow model, \citet{graziani2019} assumed a fiducial $H_0=75$ \kmsMpc; then as part of the modeling, derived a best-fit scale factor of $1.02\pm0.01$, i.e., $H_0=76.5\pm0.8$~\kmsMpc.
+In constructing the flow model, \citet{Graziani2019} assumed a fiducial $H_0=75$ \kmsMpc; then as part of the modeling, derived a best-fit scale factor of $1.02\pm0.01$, i.e., $H_0=76.5\pm0.8$~\kmsMpc.
 To calculate the flow-corrected velocities for this model, we adopt the best-fit \ho\ given by Tully and test the effect of the $\pm1$\% scale factor uncertainty on our result.
 When using this model, the scaling does affect our final \ho, as discussed below.

+The second flow model is that of \citet{Carrick2015}, based on the density field reconstructed from the \tM\ redshift compilation \citep{Lavaux2011}, which combines the 2MRS with deeper redshift surveys over large fractions of the sky.
+We again use the online velocity calculator\footnote{https://cosmicflows.iap.fr} provided for the model.
+Unlike the CF3 model, the \tM\ model calculator requires the input velocity to be in the CMB frame.